 NM Areas Reviewed Findings Recommendations There was a senior-level committee responsible for key QSV functions that met at least quarterly and was chaired or co-chaired by the Facility Director.
 The committee routinely reviewed aggregated data.
-Credentialing and privileging processes met selected requirements: Facility policy/by-laws addressed a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
+X Credentialing and privileging processes met selected requirements: Facility policy/by-laws addressed a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
 Facility clinical managers reviewed Ongoing Professional Practice Evaluation data at the frequency specified in the policy/by-laws.
 The facility set triggers for when a Focused Professional Practice Evaluation for cause would be indicated.
 The facility followed its policy when employees' licenses expired.
+Eight provider profiles did not contain evidence that clinical managers reviewed Ongoing Professional Practice Evaluation data every 6 months.
+1. We recommended that facility clinical managers consistently review Ongoing Professional Practice Evaluation data every 6 months and that facility managers monitor compliance.

-NM Areas Reviewed (continued) Findings Recommendations X Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
+NM Areas Reviewed (continued) Findings Recommendations Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
 When the Peer Review Committee recommended individual improvement actions, clinical managers implemented the actions.
-In nine cases, there was no evidence that clinical managers implemented individual improvement actions recommended by the Peer Review Committee.
-1. We recommended that facility clinical managers consistently implement individual improvement actions recommended by the Peer Review Committee and that facility managers monitor compliance.
 X Utilization management met selected requirements: The facility completed at least 75 percent of all required inpatient reviews.
 Physician Utilization Management Advisors documented their decisions in the National Utilization Management Integration database.
 The facility had designated an interdisciplinary group to review utilization management data.
-For 24 of the 195 cases (12 percent) referred to Physician Utilization Management Advisors November 1-December 31, 2015, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
+For 8 of the 27 cases referred to Physician Utilization Management Advisors January 1-March 21, 2016, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
 2. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.
-Patient safety met selected requirements: The Patient Safety Manager entered all reported patient incidents into the WEBSPOT database.
+X Patient safety met selected requirements: The Patient Safety Manager entered all reported patient incidents into the WEBSPOT database.
 The facility completed the required minimum of eight root cause analyses.
 The facility provided feedback about the root cause analysis findings to the individual or department who reported the incident.
 At the completion of FY 2015, the Patient Safety Manager submitted an annual patient safety report to facility leaders.
+The Patient Safety Manager did not enter 599 patient incidents reported in FY 2015 into the WEBSPOT database.
+3. We recommended that the Patient Safety Manager consistently enter all reported patient incidents into the WEBSPOT database and that facility managers monitor compliance.